bigbird7821/skeleton-chef/README.md

-# skeleton-chef
+Table of Contents for skeleton-chef
+=================
 Initial build of a chef client server architecture with multiple virtualbox vms

-Table of Contents
-=================

    * [skeleton-chef](#skeleton-chef)
       * [Highlights beneath the directory structure:](#highlights-beneath-the-directory-structure)
       * [The directory structure](#the-directory-structure)
       * [Setup instructions](#setup-instructions)

 ## Highlights beneath the directory structure:
 * **applications/chef/apps/first_cookbook** is the chef cookbook shared amongst all the nodes